What is Climate-Controlled Storage? 7 Things to Protect with Climate Control

 Items made from fragile fabrics, such as a silk or tulle like you’d find in a wedding dress, should be stored in a climate-controlled unit after being wrapped in acid-free tissue paper.
 Other items made of delicate materials could include upholstered furniture and pillows, antique dolls, toys containing fabrics, curtains, linens and hats.
 High humidity can even cause sturdy fabrics to be subject to mold and mildew, effectively ruining them as well.
 If moth activity is a concern, place cedar balls or fabric-safe moth deterrents near the fabrics in a separate container or bag so they themselves don’t damage the material.

 The same holds true for items like upholstered furniture or mattresses.
 First, remove all dirt, then treat with an antibacterial agent specifically designed for fabrics and let dry completely before storing.
 Lay mattresses flat without items on top that would depress the cushioning.
-Learn how to store mattresses in a storage unit.

 3) Fine Art and Framed Photographs